maku77/maku77.github.io/tradestation/syntax/if-else.md

 #### 使用例

 ~~~
-If BarType = 2 then begin
+if BarType = 2 then begin
-    If FastAvg crosses over SlowAvg then Buy 500 shares next bar at market;
+    if FastAvg crosses over SlowAvg then Buy 500 shares next bar at market;
-    If FastAvg crosses under SlowAvg then Sellshort 500 shares next bar at market;
+    if FastAvg crosses under SlowAvg then Sellshort 500 shares next bar at market;
 end;
 ~~~